Sit and sip the cozy way at these brewpub firepits

 Brimming Horn Meadery (Milton)

 The Scandinavian fantasy theme runs strong here: In the back, there’s a blazing firepit fashioned in the form of an old Viking ship, more than a dozen meads and ciders on tap, and a “Hammer and Horns” food truck, where you can grab a “Facemelter” sandwich (raclette cheese on a fresh baguette with prosciutto, cornichons and dijon).
-Wash it down with the “Raud Pyment” semi-sweet mead, made with avocado blossom honey and Malbec grape juice; or the “Un-Pear-Able" hard cider.
+Wash it down with the “Freyas Kiss” A traditional semi-sweet mead named after the Norse goddess of love.
+Lightly sweet, delicate and sublime; or the “Un-Pear-Able" hard cider.

 Crooked Hammock Brewery (Lewes)